 Secretary of Commerce: Wilbur Ross was sworn in as the 39th Secretary of Commerce on February 28, 2017.

-Secretary of Commerce and Labor: Alexander Acosta was sworn in as the 27th Secretary of Labor on April 28, 2017.
+Secretary of Labor: Alexander Acosta was sworn in as the 27th Secretary of Labor on April 28, 2017.

 - On July 12, 2019, The Guardian reported that Alexander Acosta had resigned, “following criticism of his handling of a 2008 plea deal with the disgraced financier Jeffery Epstein, who is awaiting trial on charges of sex trafficking underage girls.”
 Alex Acosta said his resignation would be effective in seven days.

 - On July 12, 2019, President Trump tweeted: “…Alex was a great Secretary of Labor and his service is truly appreciated.
 He will be replaced on an acting basis by Pat Pizzella, the current Deputy Secretary.